kevinf58/homelab/SDLC Stage Documents/3_design.md

 ## 3.4 - VM/LXC Designs

+Each service runs in its own dedicated guest to keep functions isolated and independent.
+Static IP addressing is used throughout, incrementing by 10 per guest on the 10.0.0.0/24 LAN.

 ## 3.5 - Security Design

 ## 3.6 - Backup and Recovery Design

 ## 3.7 - Analytics and Monitoring Design

-Hardware metrics should be constantly monitored for abnormalities and disaster prevention.
-Some of these metrics may be monitored in the form of a graph to improve readability.
-Some of these metrics may include:
+Hardware and service metrics are monitored continuously to catch abnormalities before they cause data loss or downtime.
+The stack is built on Prometheus (metrics), Loki (logs), Grafana Alloy (collection/shipping agent on every guest and the host), and Grafana (visualization/alerting).

-- CPU utilization and temperature
+ - CPU utilization and temperature - collected via Alloy's exporter and hwmon sensors on the host.
-- RAM utilization
+ - RAM utilization - collected per guest via Alloy's exporter.
-- Readable SMART data (likely abstracted from the main screen)
+ - Readable SMART data - collected via smartctl_exporter on the host; raw attributes are abstracted into simplified pass/fail and last-self-test panels rather than shown as raw output on the main screen.
-- Network utilization
+ - Network utilization - throughput, errors, and drops via Alloy's exporter.
-- HDD and VM state
+ - HDD and VM/LXC state - ZFS pool health via zfs_exporter; guest up/down and uptime via pve_exporter against the Proxmox API.
-- Storage capacities and temperatures (for both ThinkCentre and DAS)
+ - Storage capacities and temperatures (ThinkCentre and DAS) - ZFS pool capacity via zfs_exporter, NVMe/CPU temps via hwmon, and SAS drive temps via SMART, since spinning SAS drives are not exposed through hwmon.
-- UPS battery state
+ - UPS battery state - to be integrated via NUT (Network UPS Tools) exporter.
-  Display these metrics on the dashboard's default screen.

-If any abnormalities are found, notifications will be sent through email and/or app

 ## 3.8 - Scalability